nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 ## How do OpenAPI and Protobuf handle this?

 I pick myself up after this runtime panic, and have the following genius idea: There are code generators for OpenAPI, if I give them the specification for the JSON discriminated union above, what do they output for Go?
-Also, [Protobuf](http://protobuf.dev/) is a popular wire format that is based on code generation, and the [Oneof field](https://protobuf.dev/programming-guides/editions/#oneof) looks a lot like a sum type, so what do they generate for Go?
+Also, [Protocol Buffers](http://protobuf.dev/) is a popular wire format that is based on code generation, and the [Oneof field](https://protobuf.dev/programming-guides/editions/#oneof) looks a lot like a sum type, so what do they generate for Go?

 The OpenAPI schema for an action would look like this: